Mikael Renberg: Playing career

 Renberg began his NHL career with the Philadelphia Flyers, who drafted him 40th overall in the 1990 NHL Entry Draft.
 He set the Flyers' club record for most points in a season scored by a rookie with 82 points (38 goals and 44 assists) in 83 games.
 Renberg played with them for four seasons and in Philadelphia he became popular with fans for playing on the formidable "Legion of Doom" line with John LeClair and Eric Lindros.
 Renberg, and the top line helped the team to the 1997 Stanley Cup Finals, where they were swept in four games by the Detroit Red Wings.

 After the Stanley Cup run the Flyers offered restricted free agent Chris Gratton a five-year, $16.5M contract which Gratton's former team, the Tampa Bay Lightning, declined to match.
 Under the NHL's free agency rules the Flyers had to compensate the Lightning with four first-round picks in future NHL Entry Drafts.
 Seeking to reacquire the four draft picks Renberg was traded to the Lightning with Karl Dykhuis, and was immediately named the Lightning's captain.
 16 months later the teams would virtually undo the trade, sending Renberg back to Philadelphia with Daymond Langkow for Gratton and Mike Sillinger.
 Renberg played parts of two more seasons for the Flyers until he was traded to the Phoenix Coyotes in exchange for Rick Tocchet a few days before the 2000 NHL trade deadline.
 He finished the 1999–2000 season with the Coyotes then returned to Sweden to play for Luleå HF.
 After one season in Sweden he returned to the NHL by signing with the Toronto Maple Leafs.
 After three seasons in Toronto, Renberg once again returned to play for Luleå HF to be close to his family.
-After captaining Luleå from 2005–07, he moved onto nearby rival Skellefteå AIK (SAIK).
+After captaining Luleå from 2005 to 2007, he moved onto nearby rival Skellefteå AIK (SAIK).
 After two seasons with SAIK, Renberg decided to retire due to persistent groin injury problems that cut his final season short.